Robert S. Lasnik: Federal judicial service

 Lasnik was nominated to the United States District Court for the Western District of Washington by President Bill Clinton on May 11, 1998, to a seat vacated by Carolyn R. Dimmick.
 He was confirmed by the United States Senate on October 21, 1998, and received his commission on October 22, 1998.
 He served as chief judge from 2004 to 2011.
 He assumed senior status on January 27, 2016.

 Notable cases

+Chamber of Commerce v.
+City of Seattle (2017)

-Lasnik temporarily blocked Seattle's first-in-the-nation law allowing drivers for a ridesharing company, such as Uber and Lyft, to unionize over pay and working conditions.
+Judge Lasnik temporarily blocked Seattle's first-in-the-nation law allowing drivers for a ridesharing company, such as Uber and Lyft, to unionize over pay and working conditions.
 In August 2017, Lasnik then determined that the city had state action immunity for the alleged violations of the Sherman Antitrust Act.
 That judgment was partially reversed by a unanimous panel of the United States Court of Appeals for the Ninth Circuit in May 2018.

+State of Washington v.
+U.S. Dept. of State (2018)

 On August 27, 2018, Judge Lasnik blocked the Defense Distributed and its founder, Cody Wilson, from posting 3D-printed gun blueprints online.
 Judge Lasnik first imposed a temporary restraining order on Wilson, but that was due to expire, so he mandated a preliminary injunction that blocks online distribution in the United States while the legal proceedings are ongoing.
+The case was filed by 8 State attorneys general against the US State Department and Defense Distributed to block the implementation of a settlement between them which would allow the company to publish and sell downloadable blueprints for 3-D guns online.